fbpx

 ALLISON HORNER

-Allison began dancing at the age of 5 when she took her first ballet class.
+Allison began dancing at the age of 4 when she took her first ballet class.
 Her professional career in dance began at age 16 when she joined the Pacific Northwest Ballet in Seattle.
-She has danced with other companies that include American Ballet Ensemble, Ballet Austin and Staatstheatre Darmstadt in Germany.
+She has danced with multiple companies that include American Ballet Ensemble, Ballet Austin and Staatstheatre Darmstadt in Germany.
 While living and dancing in Germany, Allison had the opportunity to perform in operas and musicals as well as ballets.

 TANYA BAEZA